 I know that many of you can relate to this next one.
 It’s something I still struggle with, big time.
 I have a long history of not of saying no when I need to and instead turning my life into a constipated pretzel with an automatic yes response.

 I’ve said yes when I should have said no because…

 - I underestimate how long projects will take, and I fail to prioritize my time.

-Naughty no-no flashback: Once upon a time, I agreed to a speaking engagement on a cruise ship.
+Once upon a time, I agreed to a speaking engagement on a cruise ship.
 Sounds breezy, right?
 Not for me.
 I get extreme vertigo on big boats that can last for months afterwards.
 So why on earth did I say yes?
 Several reasons, but mostly because the folks asking me were painfully pushy.
 They were strong about what they wanted, but was I?
 I wiggled.
-I put the answer off as long as I could but eventually caved and said “yes.”
-I immediately started to panic.
-How would I get through ten days of physical pain?
+I put the answer off as long as I could but eventually caved and said yes.
+Then I immediately started to panic.
+How would I get through 10 days of physical pain?
 Answer: I couldn’t!
-A month later I finally mustered a “no” and pulled out of the gig.
+A month later I finally mustered a no and pulled out of the gig.
 Of course, by waiting I caused undue stress for all.
 If I had been upfront and able to put my needs first, I would have saved us both a lot of grief.
 Lesson learned.